NCERT to revise 14-yr-old curriculum framework, set up committee by month-end

-The National Council of Educational Research and Training (NCERT) is planning to review the 14-year-old National Curriculum Framework (NCF) in accordance with new national education policy and set up a committee for the purpose.
-According to NCERT Director Hrushikesh Senapaty, the council is going to announce a committee by the end of this month which will revisit the NCF to bring it on lines of the NEP.
+The National Council of Educational Research and Training (NCERT) is planning to review the 14-year-old National Curriculum Framework (NCF) in accordance with a new national education policy (NEP) and set up a committee for the purpose.
+According to NCERT Director Hrushikesh Senapaty, the council is going to announce a committee by the end of this month which will revisit the NCF to bring it on lines of the new education policy.

 The NCF has been revised four times so far - in 1975, 1988, 2000 and 2005.
 The new proposed revision will be the fifth of the framework.
 "We are just waiting for the new education policy to be finalised and a committee for reviewing the NCF will be announced by month-end.
 The committee, however, will keep NEP as the base of revision.
 Ultimately the textbooks will be revised as per the new framework," Senapaty told PTI.